Skip to main content

 The student’s pathway is not affected as long as the student maintains 12 credit hours.
 For example, a student enrolled in 15 credits that decides to withdraw from one course that is 3 credits, will still be eligible for guaranteed admission as they will still meet the 12 credit hours.

-In Mid-November 2024 (around November 15)
+In Mid-November 2025 (around November 15)

 Students participating in this program will be alerted of their official William & Mary admission decision in mid-November.
-The transfer deposit of $150 will be due by December 15, and is payable from the student’s applicant portal.
+The transfer deposit of $150 will be due by December 15, and is payable from the student’s W&M applicant portal.

-Students must submit their final High School transcripts to W&M by July 15, 2024 and the W&M Spring Pathway Intent Form (available on the student’s application portal) by June 15, 2024 to be considered for guaranteed spring admission.
+Students must submit their final High School transcripts to W&M by July 15, 2025 and the W&M Spring Pathway Intent Form (available on the student’s application portal) by June 15, 2025 to be considered for guaranteed spring admission.
 Admitted students must submit their enrollment deposit by December 15 to confirm their enrollment at William & Mary (formal offers of admission are released in mid-November).

 While it is possible, William & Mary is not able to extend guaranteed admission for the fall semester.
-Students would need to complete our traditional transfer application & process for fall admission.
+Students would need to complete our regular transfer application & process for fall admission.
 Generally, transfer applicants are competitive with a 3.5 GPA and a variety of rigorous academic disciplines.

 Students will be able to access the Housing Portal to complete a housing application in December only after they have been formally admitted and after they have submitted their enrollment deposit.